OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 - I define, document, and evolve best practices in my team's area of focus.
 - I help guide and support the development of new projects across the organisation.
-- I work to expand the technical skill sets of my team.
+- I work to expand the technical capabilities of my team.
 - I challenge and coach my peers to improve and grow.
-- I help people determine the most valuable ways they can contribute, and grow, and I help them block out the noise.
 - I help teammates prioritise their efforts, develop their strengths, and stay focused on impactful work.

 <details>